Date

 Kolmogorov complexity also seeks to turn complexity into an objective measure.
 It measures the length of the shortest computer program that produces the object as output.

 Another theory has complexity as branching in code.
 Every if statement or switch statements increases complexity.
 This understanding breaks down when it comes to polymorphism where adding additional sub-instances which conform to some protocol don't increase complexity all that much. (or do they?)
+This intuition follows Cyclomatic complexity, "the number of linearly independent paths through a program's source code".

 Complexity is the size of the code (Number of lines, number of methods, number of characters, etc.)